 - Logistical issues regarding joining a section or changing sections: Lynn Costello, the undergraduate coordinator in the economics department.
 She can be found in McNeil room 160 or via email at costello@econ.sas.upenn.edu.
-Lynn is also knowledgeable about major requirements and stuff like that. - If you need to miss a class please submit a Course Absence Report by logging on to Penn InTouch and choosing the "Course Absence Report" option from the menu on the left. - Logistical issues regarding the Canvas: canvas@pobox.upenn.edu or go to http:// guides.library.upenn.edu/content.php?pid=467380&sid=3826305 - If you need to take a make-up midterm due to illness or family emergency: please BOTH complete a notice in CAR AND contact your T.A.
-They will then place you on the official make-up list. - If you need to take a make-up midterm due to academic conflict (e.g., you have a class during midterm times) or athletic team related travel (but not practice): please contact your T.A.
+Lynn is also knowledgeable about major requirements and stuff like that. - If you need to miss a class please submit a Course Absence Report by logging on to Penn InTouch and choosing the "Course Absence Report" option from the menu on the left. - Logistical issues regarding the Canvas: canvas@pobox.upenn.edu or go to http://guides.library.upenn.edu/content.php?pid=467380&sid=3826305 - If you need to take a make-up midterm due to illness or family emergency: please BOTH complete a notice in CAR AND contact your T.A.
+They will then place you on the official make-up list.

+- If you need to take a make-up midterm due to academic conflict (e.g., you have a class during midterm times) or athletic team related travel (but not practice): please contact your T.A.
 They will then place you on the official make-up list. - Concerns about homework, economics in general or the material covered in class etc: contact either your R.I. or me. - Logistics regarding GREAT program: lrcmail@pobox.upenn.edu

 In general - I try to be as available as possible.
 Stop by my office hours or make another appointment to see me.
 I am also available in the classroom before and after lectures.
-I am here Mondays, Wednesdays and Thursdays (plus most Fridays).
+I am here Mondays, Wednesdays, Thursdays and most Fridays.
 Note that I do not check my e-mail on weekends.

-• My office is: McNeil 541

-- My office hours will be set within two weeks. - E-mail: rstein2@econ.upenn.edu
+- My office is: McNeil 541 but for regular office hours see next line. - My office hours are on Thursdays from 3:30 to 5:30 in the Collaborative Classroom which is in the first floor of Van Pelt library. - E-mail: rstein2@econ.upenn.edu